littlebigberry/easy-file-walker/README.md

 #Easy File Walker

 An easy way to walk your file system recursively.
+This package is an fs.readdir recursive directory search, that returns an array analogous to a simple fs.readdir call.

 ##Install